grumply/purehs.org/posts/2019-1-8-state-management.md

 ### Demonstration

-Putting it all together, here is the same counter implemented with `excelsior`:
+Putting it all together (modulo middlewares), here is the same counter implemented with `excelsior`:

 ```haskell
 data Counter = Counter !Int